harshitpaunikar1/rtsp-camera-browser-streaming/.github/project-buildup-history.md

 - Task summary: Closer to the end, I was mostly tightening things up instead of inventing new scope.
 The job for the day was to add the minimum JavaScript interactions needed to make the flow understandable so the final result looked a bit more complete.
 The middle part always takes longer than it should, mostly becuase one fix usually reveals two more things to clean up.
 The tricky bit was making the system sound realistic without pretending every edge case was solved.
 - Deliverable: Ended the day with working interactions in hand, plus a few side notes on what still needed fixing later.
 It was not super polished, just stable enough that I felt okay moving forward.
+## 2025-09-05 - Day 10: Artifacts

+- Task summary: Closer to the end, I was mostly tightening things up instead of inventing new scope.
+The job for the day was to create or organize diagrams, screenshots, and supporting visuals so the final result looked a bit more complete.
+Toward the end I mostly kept trimming weird bits, fixing wording, and tying the loose parts together.
+I spent part of the day just reducing confusion between components, names, and responsibilities.
+- Deliverable: Ended the day with support visuals in hand, plus a few side notes on what still needed fixing later.
+I also left myself a few rough reminders for the next day so I would not have to rediscover the same context again.